 The First Phase: Temporary Public Realm Improvement Scheme

-The first phase of the overarching OSD strategy involves plans to install a temporary scheme on Oxford Street, with the aim of showcasing innovation, sustainability, culture and diversity.
+Work has started on the first phase of the overarching OSD strategy which involves plans to install a temporary scheme on Oxford Street, with the aim of showcasing innovation, sustainability, culture and diversity.
 Quick-win interventions that could be delivered by late Spring 2021 present an exciting opportunity to test and experiment, as the first step towards the longer-term revitalisation of the district.

 The temporary interventions could reinvigorate the nation’s high street for new patterns of use, safely welcoming people back to the district post-lockdown.
 We plan to increase footway space on Oxford Street to enable safe, distanced access to the district.
 The proposals include complementary streetscape changes designed to improve the look and feel of the area with additional greening and seating.
 Space to play is also planned, to surprise and delight people returning to district.
 These proposed and temporary interventions are designed to be exciting and imaginative, building anticipation for future stages of the project.